Hurricanes at Flyers, ppd.

 Hurricanes at Flyers, ppd.: Tuesday’s game was postponed after the city of Philadelphia declared a snow emergency.

-The Metropolitan Division rivals will meet on Wednesday (6 p.m.), which was originally slated to be an off day for both teams.
-In order to prevent the Hurricanes (20-19-9) from then playing three days in a row, the NHL moved Friday’s tilt against Ottawa to Saturday (noon).
+The Metropolitan Division rivals will meet on Wednesday (6 p.m.), which originally was slated to be an off-day for both teams.
+In order to prevent the Hurricanes (20-19-9) from then playing three days in a row, the NHL moved Friday’s contest against Ottawa to Saturday (noon).

 The Flyers (25-19-6), who have dropped four of their last six (2-2-2), are off on Friday before hosting Boston the following day.